 Students are required to supply their own props

-Please bring to class a crate for your dog, lots of scrumptious treats, and a flat buckle collar/leash that is easy to put on and take off.
+Please bring to class a crate for your dog and lots of “high-value” treats, as well as a flat buckle, collar, or

 Conformation classes prepare the handler and dog for the show ring.
 Here you will learn how to present the dog to the judge and how to gait the dog and how to show the dog off to its best advantage.
 I don't use and don't want the 'watch me' command in conformation - the dog should concentrate mostly on my hand when stacking and definitely be looking forward when gaiting.
 Because your time in the Conformation Ring is far less than that in the Obedience Ring, both you and your dog have less time to impress the judge.
 Conformation is not a highly structured ring event thus one has to be very alert to today's ring procedure and the needs of today's judge.
 Your dog must be ready to respond right now to whatever you want in order to present your dog to his/ her best based on your interpretation of the judge.